App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-Do you need money for your small business right now, but you don't have the cash on hand to cover whatever expense has arisen?
-A short-term small business loan may be able to help.In this guide, we’ll discuss short-term lending and its pros and cons, the types of short-term business loans available, how to apply for this financing, and alternatives to these options.
+If you need money for your small business right now, but don't have the cash on hand to cover whatever expense has arisen, a short-term small business loan may be able to help.In this guide, we’ll discuss short-term lending and its pros and cons, the types of short-term business loans available, how to apply for this financing, and alternatives to these options.

 What Are Short-Term Small Business Loans?

-Short-term business loans are a type of financing that have repayment terms of typically less than one year, though repayment periods can vary slightly depending on the lender.
-For instance, some lenders may offer short-term financial products that have 18-month terms, while others may offer products with terms that last just a few months.
-In contrast, long-term business loans have terms that exceed one year and typically include higher loan amounts.
+Short-term business loans are a type of financing that have repayment terms typically between three months and seven years, though repayment periods can vary slightly depending on the lender.
+For instance, some lenders may offer short-term financial products that have 18-month terms, while others may offer products with terms that last five years.
+In contrast, long-term business loans have terms that can span over the course of many years and typically include higher loan amounts.
 While the details for any financing ultimately depend on the lender’s requirements and borrower qualifications, when compared to long-term loans, short-term small business loans typically are:

 • Faster to fund